User Tools

 • suspend with Control-Z

-• Control-Z suspends nano
+• Control-T, Control-Z suspends nano

 • The nano process is suspended